 ) exist in Timefold itself: you define and shape them.

-Timefold even supports polymorphism.
+Timefold supports Object-Oriented Programming (OOP) input, including polymorphism.

 Gurobi constraints are implemented as mathematical equations.